federic0casu/Notes/FoC/src/Pills_of_Applied_Crypto.md

 ---

+### Pseudo Random Generators

+Speaking about practical implementations of stream ciphers, we introduced a new concept: **pseudo-random number generators**.
+Let's start defining what is a pseudo-random bit generator.

+Definition [1](#symmetric-cryptography).2 [**Random Bit Generator**].
+A random bit generator is an algorithm that outputs a sequence of bits which are *statistically independent* and *unbiased*.

+- Statistically independent means that the probability of emitting a bit value (either 1 or 0) does not depend on the previous bits.

+- Unbiased means that the probability of emitting a certain bit value is equal (or very very close to) $\mathsf{0.5}$

+Random Bit Generators (RBGs) can be used to generate uniformly distributed random numbers: a random number in the interval [0, n] can be obtained by generating a bit sequence of length $\mathsf{log(n) + 1}$ and converting it to an integer.

+---

 ## Public Key Cryptography

-Definition 1 [**Public Key Encryption Scheme**].
+Definition [2](#public-key-cryptography).1 [**Public Key Encryption Scheme**].
 Let $\mathsf{\langle Gen, E, D \rangle}$ be a triple of efficient algorithms, i.e., each one of them have a polynomial running time as well as the following properties:

 1. $\mathsf{Gen}$ is a randomized algorithm: $$\mathsf{Gen: \text{ } \{0,1\}^{k} \rightarrow \{0,1\}^{n} \times \{0,1\}^{n}}$$ $\mathsf{Gen}$ produces a pair of keys $\mathsf{\langle k_{priv}, k_{pub} \rangle}$, namely private and public key, as a function of truly random number.
 For the sake of brevity, we'll refer to the key space as $\mathsf{K_{priv} \times K_{pub} = \{0,1\}^{n} \times \{0,1\}^{n}}$.